SoftFluent/CodeFluent-Entities-Documentation/generate_your_data_layers.md

 ![](img/getting-started/generate-your-data-layers-05.png)

-If you build your model, you can have a look at the entity and entity collection classes source code:
+If you build your model, you can have a look at the entity and entity collection classes source code.